Mexolius/DB_Project/README.md

 ### EpidemyDay:

   Entity which represents an EpidemyDay.
 Has bidirectional relation with EpidemyDay (Many-to-one)
+  Fields:
+  * date: Date of corresponding day and country
+  * confirmed: Amount of total confirmed cases in given country to given date
+  * deaths: Amount of total deaths in given country to date
+  * recovered: Amountn of total recovery cases in given country to given date
+  * country: corresponding country
 ### DataRepository

   Class represents a data repository, it is used for getting data from database to api.